-(e) Incremental demand charges.
-During the term of an interconnection agreement a company may require a customer to disconnect its DER unit or take the DER unit off-line as a result of distribution system conditions described in subsection (d)(3) and (4) of this section.
-Incremental demand charges arising from the disconnection of the DER as directed by the company during such periods will not be assessed by the company to the customer.

 (f) Pre-interconnection studies for non-network interconnection of DERs.
-A company may conduct a service study, coordination study or system impact study prior to interconnection of a DER facility.
-In instances where such studies are deemed necessary, the scope of such studies must be based on the characteristics of the particular DER facility to be interconnected and the company’s distribution system at the specific proposed location.
-By agreement between the company and the customer, studies related to the interconnection of on-site DER on the customer’s premises may be conducted by a qualified third party.
+If a company anticipates that the addition of multiple new DERs under 50 kW in size to a single feeder may cause that feeder to exceed the interconnection limits described in subsection xx above, the company shall conduct a service study, coordination study or system impact study to determine potential feeder impacts and identify any upgrades needed to accommodate anticipated small DER interconnections before interconnecting enough DERs to reach that feeder limit.
+These studies should also distinguish between the impacts of adding multiple DERs under 50 kW versus new DERs exceeding 50 kW.
+In instances where such studies are deemed necessary, the scope of such studies must be based on the characteristics of the particular DER facilities to be interconnected and the company’s distribution system at the specific proposed location.
+Studies related to the interconnection of on-site DER on the customer’s premises may be conducted by a qualified third party.

 (1) DER facilities for which no pre-interconnection study fees may be charged.

-A company may not charge a customer a fee to conduct a pre-interconnection study for a DER using certified equipment that export not more than 15% of the total load on a single radial feeder and contribute not more than 25% of the maximum potential short circuit current on a single radial feeder.
+(A) A company may not charge a customer a fee to conduct a pre-interconnection study for a DER using certified equipment that exports not more than 15% of the total load on a single radial feeder and contributes not more than 25% of the maximum potential short circuit current on a single radial feeder.

+(B) A company may not charge a fee for pre-interconnection studies to DERs under 50 kW nameplate capacity using certified equipment.

 (2) DER facilities for which pre-interconnection study fees may be charged.
 Prior to the interconnection of a DER facility not described in paragraph (1) of this subsection, a company may charge a customer a fee to offset the company’s costs incurred in the conduct of a pre-interconnection study.
 In those instances where a company conducts a pre-interconnection study the following must apply: